mercy299/terraform-beginner-bootcamp-2023/README.md

 eg `./bin/install_terraform_cli`

-If we are using a script in 'gitpod.yml' in we need to point the script to a program to interprete it.
+If we are using a script in 'gitpod.yml' we need to point the script to a program to interpret it.

 eg `source ./bin/install_terraform_cli`